Shouvik-9/To-Do-List/README.md

 # 🧩 PROBLEM STATEMENT

-Design and develop a To-Do List Application that:
-- Allows users to add, manage, and delete daily tasks easily
+## Modern users struggle to manage daily tasks efficiently due to:
-- Provides task completion tracking with visual indicators
+- Lack of simple, distraction-free task managers
+- No visual progress tracking for motivation
-- Stores tasks locally so data persists after page refresh
+- Loss of task data after page refresh
+- Poor user experience in basic to-do applications

+## This project aims to build a feature-rich, interactive To-Do List Web Application that enables users to:
+- Add, edit, delete, and manage tasks efficiently
+- Track completion progress visually
+- Store data persistently using Local Storage
-- Delivers a responsive and user-friendly interface
+- Experience a responsive and modern UI
+- Celebrate achievements when tasks are completed 🎉
 ---

 # 🧠 TECHNOLOGIES USED